code-423n4/2023-07-chainlink/README.md

 # Additional Context

-*Describe any novel or unique curve logic or mathematical models implemented in the contracts*

 No curve logic or math models.
 The `ManyChainMultiSig` has interesting schemes for configuring a tree of subgroups, Merkle trees of transactions, and chain-specific metadata.
 See the contract docs for details.

 ## Scoping Details

 ```
 - If you have a public code repo, please share it here:  No public repo
 - How many contracts are in scope?: 4 contracts, see above